theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/integration-scenarios/x509-certificate.md

 !!! note
     The Windows Certificate Store works with most browsers.
 Note that Mozilla Firefox offers its own certificate storage.
-    Configure your Firefox browser to trust certificates in the Windows certificate store or import the certificate via an enterprise ploicy, see [Mozilla Support: Setting Up Certificate Authorities (CAs) in Firefox](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox).
+    Configure your Firefox browser to trust certificates in the Windows certificate store or import the certificate via an enterprise policy, see [Mozilla Support: Setting Up Certificate Authorities (CAs) in Firefox](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox).

 ### Import an X.509 Certificate